-FRANCOIS GIRAUD-CARRIER
+FRANCOIS CARRIER

 BIO

-Francois Giraud-Carrier
+Francois Carrier

-François Giraud-Carrier
+François Carrier

-Several years of managerial experience in the architecture, engineering and construction industry have motivated and influenced François' research and teaching interests in supply chain management, environmental sustainability, project management and the scholarship of teaching and learning.
+Several years of managerial experience in the architecture, engineering and construction industry have motivated and influenced François' research and teaching interests in environmental sustainability, supply chain management, project management and the scholarship of teaching and learning.
 His work has been published in Management Science, the International Journal of Production Economics and the Decision Sciences Journal of Innovative Education.
 In the classroom, François is a passionate proponent of experiential learning and deliberate practice as a way to train the next generation of business professionals.

 RESEARCH